Google61/mcsw/README.md

 ## Fun facts

-After cancelling run, it will upload server artifact, it is an archive with server world and properties.
-You're able to download it, edit it, and upload in main branch as `server.zip` (max file size upload from browser is 25mb, so I've excluded server.jar and fabric; you can upload large files with `git lfs` anyway)
+* After cancelling run, it will upload server artifact, it is an archive with server world and properties.
+You're able to download it, edit `ops.json`, add mods, whatever, and upload in main branch as `server.zip` (max file size upload from browser is 25mb, so I've excluded server.jar and fabric; you can upload large files with `git lfs` anyway)
-Workflow will unpack `server.zip`, or download artifact from last run if zip not present.
+* Workflow will unpack `server.zip`, or download artifact from last run if zip not present.
 So, after run you'll have to remove `server.zip`
-By default, it will download latest `vanilla` server.
-You can set it to `fabric` or `none`. `none` means custom version, jar should be in `server/server.jar`
+* By default, it will download latest `vanilla` server.
+You can set it to `fabric`, `custom`, or `none`.
-Job limit - 6 hours, so every 6 hours you will have to run workflow again
+* Job limit - 6 hours, so every 6 hours you will have to run workflow again.
-Your repository has to be **public** to have unlimited actions time, if you will set it to *private* it will have 2000 minutes (33.3hrs) limit in a month for free account.
+* Your repository has to be **public** to have unlimited actions time, else it will have 2000 minutes (33.3hrs) limit in a month for free account.